Ritusaikia/Classification-problem-of-Adult-census-data/README.md

 # Classification-problem-of-Adult-census-data
+This project is only for the purpose of learning and I've used the publicely available data on the Kaggle website and used some of the key methods from different kernels to learn the approaches.

 # Problem Statement:
 To classify the recorded individuals in the Census whether their income is greater than $50,000 or less than equal to $50,000 based on the other recorded attributes.